-The first qualification for SSDI involves the applicant’s work history.
-These benefits are not paid from general revenues; they are paid from Social Security taxes.
+SSDI benefits are not paid from general tax revenues; they are paid from Social Security taxes.
 During the course of their career, a person working in the United States will pay these taxes out of each paycheck.
 It typically takes around ten years of full-time work in order to qualify for the full benefits.
 This work history must be recent, meaning that available benefits could be lower if a person’s work history occurred years ago.

 Some applicants might wonder if being approved for these benefits will lead to a higher tax burden.
 The answer to this question is not the same for every person.
 Generally speaking, it is possible that SSDI benefits could increase an individual’s taxes because these payments are treated as income under the law.
 Though, in most cases, this is not an issue.
 Most of the applicants seeking benefits through SSDI will not end up paying income taxes for most years, because in order to qualify they must be unable to perform substantial gainful activity.

 Is It Legal To Work While On SSDI?